-In Wales, a new Sustainable Farming Scheme (SFS) will be phased in from April 2025.
+In Wales, a new Sustainable Farming Scheme (SFS) will be phased in from April 2026 (originally 2025 but has been delayed by one year).
 Until that point the BPS will continue to be the main source of support.
-There is likely to be a phase-out of the BPS from 2025, but details are not yet available.
+There is likely to be a phase-out of the BPS from 2026, but details are not yet available.
 Previously, the main environmental programme in Wales has been 'Glastir'.
 This is now closed to new applicants and an Interim Agri-environmental scheme will open in 2024 to bridge the gap between Glastir ending and the start of the SFS.